ajayspatil7/zephyra/README.md

 ## Project Structure

-The project is organized into several key directories:
+The project has several directories but the key directories among them are structured following:

 ```
 ZEPHYRA